davidtavarez/davidtavarez.github.io/about.md

 Need more information about me?
 Follow me at [@davidtavarez](https://twitter.com/davidtavarez), read my Resume at [LinkedIn](https://www.linkedin.com/in/davidtavarez) and   don't forget to see my repositories on [GitHub](https://github.com/davidtavarez).

 Want to chat?
-I'd love to hear from you.
-You can use [this key](https://github.com/davidtavarez/davidtavarez.github.io/blob/master/DavidTavarezEDCCD61EPublic.asc) to encrypt and secure our messages.
+I'd love to hear from you, write me at david [at] punksec . com, remember you can use [this key](https://github.com/davidtavarez/davidtavarez.github.io/blob/master/DavidTavarezEDCCD61EPublic.asc) to encrypt and secure our messages.
 To start using it, you'll need to install an **OpenPGP** software on your computer.
 Please import the public key into your local OpenPGP Key-Manager.
 Looking forward to exchange snooping-free messages with you.

 Regards.